stevenbuehler/stevenbuehler.github.io/colophon.md

 I mentioned that I use a Raspberry Pi 4B to automate a lot of things; among them:

-- Retrieving RSS feeds and pushing them to an "RSS" label in my Gmail account every hour.
+- Using [rss2email](https://github.com/wking/rss2email) to fetch and push RSS feeds to an "RSS" mailbox in my Gmail account every hour to read at my leisure.

+- In combination with [IFTTT](https://www.ifttt.com) on my Pixel and a custom Python CGI script, pushing the notifications I receive on my Pixel to a "Notifications" mailbox in my Gmail account as email messages.
+The notifications include received text messages and their contents.

 - Regularly pulling data from various APIs for whatever data projects I'm working on (including the COVID-19 charts I've been publishing to Twitter every day) using the Raspberry Pi version of [Wolfram Mathematica](https://www.wolframresearch.com).